DjangoGirls/tutorial/django_forms/README.md

 We need to import Django forms first (`from django import forms`) and, obviously, our `Post` model (`from .models import Post`).

-`PostForm`, as you probably suspect is the name of our form.
+`PostForm`, as you probably suspect, is the name of our form.
 We need to tell Django, that this form is a `ModelForm` (so Django will do some magic for us) - `forms.ModelForm` is responsible for that.

 Next, we have `class Meta`, where we tell Django which model should be used to create this form (`model = Post`).